Configuring OAuth Authentication

 JWKS Endpoint

 To verify the ID and access tokens, the event broker needs access to the public keys.
-These keys are available from the OAuth provider's JSON Web Key Set (JWKS) endpoint.
+These keys are available from the OAuth identity provider's JSON Web Key Set (JWKS) endpoint.
 This endpoint can be explicitly configured or determined from the discovery document.
-Thejwks endpoint returns the keys that was used to verify JSON Web Tokens (JWTs) from the OAuth provider.
+Thejwks endpoint returns the keys that was used to verify JSON Web Tokens (JWTs) from the OAuth identity provider.
 The event broker retrieves these keys from that URL to validate token signatures and caches

 To configure a JWKS endpoint, enter the following command: